danplotkin/mastering_rl/README.md

 </details>

 ## About
-Welcome to my course *Mastering Reinforcement Learning: Theory, Math, and Python*!
+Welcome to my notebook crash course *Mastering Reinforcement Learning: Theory, Math, and Python*!
 This course will be split up into two parts:
 * Part I: Theory and Math
 * Part II: Implementing Reinforcement Learning in Python